hanokhaloni/PatternAndPractices/ProjectTemplate/Readme.md

 ## Running the tests

-/<Explain how to run the automated tests for this system>
+\<Explain how to run the automated tests for this system>

 ### Break down into end to end tests